This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - If an adjustable implant is used, the implant will be filled with saline through a small, removable fill tube.
 This tube is left attached to the implant and placed just under the skin for weekly breast size adjustments.
 This is removed when the desired size of the breasts is reached.
 Drains (thin rubber tubes) may be put into your skin to drain blood from your incision.
 The incisions will be closed with stitches and covered with bandages.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will watch you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
+Healthcare providers will watch you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
 The bandage covering your incisions helps keep them clean and dry to prevent infection.
-When your caregiver sees that you are okay, you may be able to go home.
+When your healthcare provider sees that you are okay, you may be able to go home.
 If you are staying in the hospital, you will be taken to your hospital room.

-- Activity: Your caregiver may have you get out of bed and walk as soon as possible after surgery.
+- Activity: Your healthcare provider may have you get out of bed and walk as soon as possible after surgery.
 This will help your bowels start working sooner.
-Call your caregiver before you get up for the first time.
+Call your healthcare provider before you get up for the first time.
 If you feel weak or dizzy when you stand up, sit or lie down right away, and press the call button.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.